Stratification and rectifiability of harmonic map flows via tangent measures: Introduction

-\begin{rem} The Minkowski dimension offers an intuitive measure of the complexity of a set by examining how its volume scales within small neighborhoods.
-In Euclidean space, it captures fractal-like behavior, often exceeding the Hausdorff dimension due to its sensitivity to oscillations.

-The parabolic Minkowski dimension adapts this idea to space-time setting, incorporating the anisotropic scaling of time (typically as $ r^2 $) versus space (as $ r $).
-It reflects the diffusive nature of parabolic equations, where singularities may stretch differently in time than space. \end{rem}

-Recent advances by Cheeger, Haslhofer, and Naber \cite{CHN15} establish that for a suitable solution $ u $ of \eqref{heatflow}, the parabolic Minkowski dimension of $ S^n(u) $ is bounded above by $ n $ under some special assumptions of the target manifold.
-Although their analysis focuses on stratification via tangent flows, their techniques extend naturally to the tangent measures regime.
-Their innovative approach depends on quantitative stratification, a method first introduced by Cheeger and Naber in \cite{CN13a} in the research of the Gromov-Hausdorff limit.
-Parallel arguments appear in \cite{CHN13} and \cite{CN13b} for mean curvature flows, harmonic maps, and minimal currents.
-Initially, these methods incurred an $ \va $-loss in the estimates of Minkowski contents due to the limitations of techniques.
-Later, Naber and Valtorta \cite{NV17} refined this framework, introducing a Reifenberg-type theory to eliminate such a loss, yielding sharp bounds and optimal rectifiability for each stratum for harmonic maps, the static setting.
-Inspired by these developments, we explore spatial stratification for suitable solutions of harmonic map flows in this work, aiming to derive more precise results than those in \eqref{StratificaionResults} and \eqref{StratificaionResults2}.
+In a recent progress \cite{CHN15}, Cheeger, Haslhofer and Naber established that for a suitable solution $ u $ of \eqref{heatflow}, the parabolic Minkowski dimension of $ S^n(u) $ is bounded above by $ n $ under some special assumptions of the target manifold.
+Although their analysis focuses on tangent flows, their techniques extend naturally to the tangent measures regime.
+Their proofs are based on the quantitative stratification theory introduced by Cheeger and Naber in \cite{CN13a}.
+Due to some technical reasons, their methods incurred an $ \va $-loss in the estimates of Minkowski contents.
+Later, Naber and Valtorta \cite{NV17} refined this framework, introducing a Reifenberg-type theory to produce sharp bounds and optimal rectifiability (see \cite[Chapter 3]{Sim83} for definitions) for each stratum for harmonic maps.